Auckland trail notes

 Low tide route

-Check with NIWA for times to walk at low tide.
+Check with NIWA for times to walk at low tide

 Updated advice for Okura Estuary 14 September 2022: The tide calculator will indicate the water depth at the estuary crossing point above a standard level for Okura, of between 0.30 and 1.10 metres.
 Adding 0.15 m to this number will give a predicted maximum water depth across the deepest part of the channel at the recommended crossing point, near the south shore.
 Storm conditions and atmospheric pressure may alter this depth slightly.

 From the jetty or ramp near the Stillwater Boating Club (Tel: 09 428 2185), walk to the eastern end of Duck Creek Road and the start of DOC’s Okura Bush Walkway.
 Follow this track around the coast, initially on grass and then along the beach past the historic Dacre Cottage to Dacre Point.
 At or near low tide you can walk along the beach and rocks below the cliffs all the way.
 At higher tide level there is a scenic track over the headland before Dacre Cottage.
 You can wade across the Okura Estuary at low tide (roughly hip-deep at the fourth steel pole marker in from the river mouth) across to the southwest end of the cliffs opposite.
 From the tip of the rocky Dacre point, look across to the headland.
 The cliffs at left drop down to a small bay where Te Araroa resumes.
 To the left of that bay from your view, where the cliffs are low, you should see a tall narrow steel pole.
 This is the fourth similar pole counting from left to right.
 Ignore the smaller wooden or white painted poles.
-From Dacre Point walk across the mud flats to the fourth pole and then continue into the bay where the grass comes down to beach level.
+From Dacre Point walk across the mud flats to the fourth pole and then turn right to continue into the bay where the grass comes down to beach level.

 Stingrays feed in the shallow water of the estuary.
 They are not aggressive, but do not like being stepped on.
 To avoid contact tap the mud ahead with a hiking pole or splash the surface to disturb them